microsoft/atlas-design/.changeset/silly-turkeys-count.md

 '@microsoft/atlas-js': patch
 ---

-Update setBusySubmitButton to check for submitter button
+Add submitter check to ensure only one submit button displays loading state on forms with multiple submit buttons.